levilindsey/space-debris/src/grafx/README.md

 ## Acknowledgements / Technology Stack

-The technologies used in this application include:
+The technologies used in this library include:

 - [ES2015][es2015]
 - [WebGL][webgl]